 The aim of this course is to understand the basic knowledge and concepts for cortical mechanisms underlying higher brain functions through the lectures and practice.

-In a small group.
+In a small group (up to 4) for technical reasons.

 Check with the lecturer in charge for the program which is not specifically scheduled.